 Anal Neoplasia Clinic, Research and Education (ANCRE) Center

-The Anal Neoplasia Clinic, Research and Education (ANCRE) Center, part of the UCSF Helen Diller Family Comprehensive Cancer Center, is the world's first clinic devoted to anal cancer prevention.
-Having been the first to identify the link between neoplasias (precancerous lesions) and anal cancer, UCSF experts remain global leaders in the field.
+The Anal Neoplasia Clinic, Research and Education (ANCRE) Center is the world's first clinic devoted to anal cancer prevention.
+UCSF experts were the first to identify the link between neoplasias (precancerous lesions) and anal cancer, and they remain global leaders in the field.
+The center is part of the UCSF Helen Diller Family Comprehensive Cancer Center.

 Our center offers a wide range of screening, diagnostic and treatment options, including anal cytology, high-resolution anoscopy, anal biopsy, infrared coagulation therapy and electrocautery therapy.
-ANCRE’s doctors not only provide top-tier care, they conduct research on anal neoplasia, giving our patients access to the latest and best techniques and therapies.
+ANCRE’s doctors provide top-tier care as well as conducting research on anal neoplasia, giving our patients access to the latest and best techniques and therapies.

 J. Michael Berry-Lawhorn